shreydesai/shreydesai.github.io/_posts/2016-10-28-microsoft-explorer-interviews.md

 date: 2016-10-28
 ---

-Last week, I had the opportunity to spend three days with Microsoft interviewing as an intern for their Explorer program.
-For those that are not familiar with this program, it is a 12-week summer internship where interns can "explore" software engineering and program management by working on a particular product with a team at Microsoft.
-After I received an email from my recruiter saying that I was invited to the on-campus interviews, I frantically started finding material to prep for.
-The Explorer interviews are a little vague because they aren't 100% technical nor 100% behavioral - a unique blend of both.
-The intent of this article is to aid future Explorer candidates in better understanding what the on-site interviews are like and how to prepare for them.
+Last week, I had the privilege of spending three days with Microsoft interviewing as a candidate for their Explorer program.
+The [Microsoft Explorer](https://careers.microsoft.com/students/explore) program is a 12-week paid summer internship where interns can _explore_ software engineering and program management.
+Groups of two to three interns are assigned a team and an impactful summer project.

+After I received an email from my recruiter saying I was moving on to the final round interviews, I started finding material to prep with.
+The interviewing process was a little vague because it wasn't supposed to be 100% technical nor 100% behavioral.
+The intent of this article is to aid future Explorer candidates in better understanding what the on-site interviews are like and, most importantly, how to prepare for them.

-## Pre Interviews
+## Pre-Interviews

-I had about two weeks before I had to fly to Redmond for the on-site interviews.
-During this time, I read every article on Quora regarding Explorer interviews, scoured Glassdoor for interview questions I could prepare for, and consulted with previous interns regarding their experience.
-I ended up compiling a large document with a bunch of interview questions - technical, product design, behavioral - I had it all.
+I had about two weeks before I had to fly to Redmond, WA for the on-site interviews.
+During this time, I practically read every article and post on Quora and Glassdoor pertaining to the Explorer internship.
+After a lot of Internet browsing, I ended up compiling a large document with technical, product design, and behavioral interview questions.

-The recruiter told us that Microsoft asked questions that got at the thought process of the candidate.
-So, some questions would obviously be ambiguous; what was important was not the solution but rather how a candidate approached the question.
-This sort of creativity was difficult to prepare for because one cannot obviously increase the amount of creativity he or she has during the span of a week.
-Nevertheless, I tried my best to prep myself - each day, for about an hour, I would go through interview questions in hopes that some would be asked in my on-campus interviews.
+Recruiters mentioned that Microsoft asked questions that tried to decipher the thought process of the candidate.
+Some questions would be intentionally ambiguous -- what was important was the approach, not the solution.
+These sorts of questions were difficult to prepare for because one couldn't change their thought process overnight.
+Nevertheless, I tried my best to prep -- each day, for about an hour, I went through interview questions in hopes that some would be asked in my on-site interviews.

 ## Interview 1

 My first interviewer was a software engineer on Azure.
-He started the interview by going down my resume, asking me probing questions about my projects and previous summer internship.
-Because I had worked on creating an internal RESTful API at Sizzle, he asked me about different HTTP requests, namely GET, POST, and PUT.
+He began by going down my resume, asking me probing questions about my projects and previous summer internship.
+Because I had worked on creating an internal RESTful API at [Sizzle](https://angel.co/sizzle), he asked me about the functionality surrounding HTTP methods like GET, POST, and PUT and the differences between POST and PUT.

-I had also worked with different databases - MongoDB and Redis - in my personal projects.
-He asked me about the differences between MongoDB and Redis, in which cases I would use one over the other, and why NoSQL might be a better option than SQL.
+In one personal project, I had used MongoDB and Redis, two popular databases.
+He asked me about the differences between the two, cases where someone would use one over the other, and the tradeoffs between SQL and NoSQL.

-Afterwards, he asked me an interesting Redis question.
-Basically, if the caching process to Redis (from the main database) failed but the user requested data, the server would look for the key in Redis first.
-However, assuming the caching process failed, the key in Redis would not be updated and therefore the user would get old data.
+Continuing with this thread, he asked me an intriguing Redis question.
+If a cache write to Redis failed but a user requested said data, the back-end would look in the cache first.
+However, the key would not be there and the user would ultimately receive stale data.
+So, how would Redis handle these cases?
+At the time, I thought it might have something to do with timestamps, which was along the [right track](https://redis.io/commands/ttl).

-We eventually got the main question for the interview, which was to implement Cron, a time scheduling manager on Linux systems.
-Cron is useful in scenarios where tasks have to be completed at a particular schedule; essentially, once a particular "time" is reached, its respective function is called.
+We eventually got to the main interview question, which was to implement [Cron](https://en.wikipedia.org/wiki/Cron), the UNIX time-based job scheduler.
+I started with a mediocre solution but got closer to the optimal solution after discussing the problem with the interviewer.

 I was pleasantly surprised by the caliber of these questions.
-It was nothing like I had seen on Glassdoor, but I was reasonably prepared to answer them.
-In retrospect, it makes sense that these questions were asked because they were tailored to my background, and more specifically, my resume.
+It was _nothing_ like I had seen on Glassdoor -- I thought I was being interviewed for a regular software engineering intern position.

 ## Interview 2

 For the second interview, I spoke with a software engineer on the Azure Automation team.
-We briefly went over my resume; he was interested in learning more about a web crawler that I made as a part of one of my projects.
-On the whiteboard, he wanted me to explain the general algorithm of how my web crawler would traverse the inputted website.
+We briefly went over my resume and my interviewer asked me some questions regarding the web crawling process used in [UT Courses](https://github.com/utexasdev/courses).
+On the whiteboard, he wanted me to explain at a high-level the algorithm of how my web crawler would traverse target websites.

-Next, he asked me a question about arrays, which was a graph question in disguise.
-High level, it basically asked me to find whether a cycle existed in the graph.
-Formally, it said that given an index $i$ in array $A$, if $A[i] > 0$, then move forward $A[i]$ spaces.
-If $A[i] < 0$, then move backward $A[i]$ spaces.
-Determine if there is a loop where there exists a path between two indices $i$ and $j$ in $A$ where $i,j \in D$.
+Next, he asked me an interesting array question.
+We are given an array `nums` of unsorted integers.
+Given some arbitrary index `i`, if `nums[i] > 0`, then you can move forward `nums[i]` spaces.
+If `nums[i] < 0`, then you can move backwards `nums[i]` spaces.
+Determine if there is a loop between two arbitrary indices `i` and `j` in `nums`.
+If you're interested, this is the [Circular Array Loop](https://leetcode.com/problems/circular-array-loop/description/) question on Leetcode.

 ## Interview 3

 The third interview went the best.
-The interviewer was a software engineer on the Azure Log Analytics/Security team, so he was doing a lot of cool work, which he told me about when the interview was over.
+The interviewer was a software engineering manager on the Azure Log Analytics/Security team, so he was doing a lot of fascinating work which he told me about when the interview was over.

-The question he asked me was interesting because it required to formulate a data structure to solve a problem in the real world.
-Tracking browser history was something I had never considered, but I was required to implement a back-end API front-end developers could use when tracking a user's history in a browser.
-I had to define an interface, come up with tests and edge cases, and optimize the solution when there were more requirements to be met.
+The first question he asked me was interesting because it required me to solve a real-world problem using data structures.
+He asked me to implement an API that developers could use when tracking browser history.
+There were many different data structures one could use to solve this problem -- such as stacks or linked lists -- so this left room to discuss the pros and cons of each one.
+I had to define an interface, come up with tests, discover edge cases, and optimize the solution.

-The second question was a string parsing problem.
-Given a string, I had to print out all the patterns of A's and B's.
-So, for instance, a string $AaheaabelloaaabB$ would print out $Aa$, $aa$, $b$, $aaa$, and $bB$.
+The second question was a basic string parsing problem.
+Given a string, print out all patterns of A's and B's.
+For example, the string `AaheaabelloaaabB` contains the patterns `Aa`, `aa`, `b`, `aaa`, and `bB`.

-## Post Interviews
+## Post-Interviews

-Because all my interviews were technical and I wasn't given a single behavioral or product design question, I was upset with how the interviews went.
-Every single question I was asked was a question that I had never encountered before.
+Because each interview was 100% technical and I wasn't given a single behavioral or product design question, I was upset with how the interviews went.
+Every single question I was asked was something I had never encountered in my preparation.

-In retrospect, this was an important skill to learn because there will always be a technical question that is outside the scope of what one has prepared for.
-It is a very useful skill to understand the problem, come up with different solutions, and then optimize them.
+In retrospect, this was an important lesson to learn because interviewers will try to ask questions that is outside the scope of what a candidate has prepared for.
+It is a _very_ useful skill to fully understand a problem, come up with various solutions, and optimize them when requirements change.

-Regardless of how the interviews went, we were given a free jacket afterwards and $55 to sightsee Seattle.
-I had a couple of friends at the University of Washington, so I went to go visit them.
-Later that night, we enjoyed a nice Thai meal on Microsoft's expenses!
+After the interviews, we were given a free Microsoft jacket and $55 to explore Seattle!
+I had a couple of friends studying at the University of Washington, so I went to visit them.
+We enjoyed a meal at [Little Thai](https://www.yelp.com/biz/little-thai-restaurant-seattle) on Microsoft's expenses.

-Overall, the experience was great.
-It was my first time being blown out to an on-site interview.
-I had a great time speaking with other candidates.
-They were all over the nation - from Harvard to Iowa State.
+Ultimately, the experience was phenomenal.
+It was my first time being flown out to an on-site interview, staying at an extravagant hotel with all expenses paid, and speaking with candidates all over the nation.

-## Decision
+## Decision Day

-It took about a week for the recruiter to get back to me with a decision.
-I was getting very nervous during this time because a girl I had met from Harvard during the interviews had already gotten a response a couple of days after the interview.
-On Quora, I had read that if Microsoft takes over a week to get back to candidates, those candidates are on the "maybe" pile.
+It took exactly a week for a recruiter to get back to me with a decision.
+I was getting very nervous because other candidates had already heard back with their decisions by the time I received mine.

-Fortunately, the recruiter contacted me on the Wednesday after with an offer!
-I was ecstatic and shouted a couple of times in my dorm room before settling down.
-Based on my interview performance and interests, I was placed in the Cloud Enterprise and Management division, which is exactly where I wanted to work.
-Microsoft has been doing really well with Azure lately - because I worked with AWS at my previous internship, I wanted to get experience with Azure.
+Fortunately, I received an offer!
+I was ecstatic and shouted a couple of times in my room before settling down.
+Based on my preferences and interview performance, I was placed on the [Azure Stack](https://azure.microsoft.com/en-us/overview/azure-stack/) team in the Cloud Enterprise and Management group.
+This was exactly where I wanted to work.
+I had worked with AWS at my previous internship, so I wanted to get experience with Azure.

+## Concluding Remarks

-I hope this article shed some light on what the Microsoft interviews are like and what to expect.
-In terms of the Explorer interviews themselves, I eventually figured that the questions interviewers asked are tailored to each candidates' experiences and resume.
-It should not have come as a surprise that I didn't get a basic array reversal question.
+I hope this article shed some light on what the Microsoft interview process is like and what to expect.
+Generally speaking, interviewers ask questions that are tailored to each candidates' experiences and resume.
+It should not have come as a surprise that I didn't get standard string or array reversal questions.
+Don't be discouraged if some of my questions seemed difficult -- there's a high chance yours might be different.

-Microsoft doesn't look for candidates that merely know things, but rather looks for a potential to grow.
-The best interview prep one can do is do a combination of technical and product design questions that he or she has never seen before.
-Catching someone off-guard is probably the best way to evaluate their thought process.
-Anyways, good luck for your interviews and find me on social media if you have any questions!
+Here's the takeaway -- Microsoft doesn't look for candidates that memorize and regurgitate knowledge, but rather those that show a strong potential to grow and learn.
+The best interview preparation you can do is tackling technical, behavioral, and product design questions you have _never_ seen before.
+Catching someone off-guard offers a unique way into probing his or her thought process and analytical skills.

+If you have questions about submitting an application, the interview process, or the Explorer program in general, don't hesitate to reach to me on social media!